Dosx001/anime-calendar/README.md

     * change to ```new date("%Y/%m/%d %I:%M %p")```
 * :white_check_mark: Shows() randomly doesn\'t run
     * Put shows() in a fetch promise
-* :white_check_mark: calendar resizes when \#show is displaying, and Your List and compact settings are picked
+* :white_check_mark: If user changes their setting to Your List and Compact, when \#show is displaying then calendar will resize when it shouldn't
-    * For resizing calendar when user has Compact and Your List settings resize the calendar inside compact() fetch promise instead
+    * Resize calendar inside Compact()'s fetch promise

 <b id="invest">Investigating</b>

-No bugs!!!
-For now...
+* :black_square_button: Some shows don't have their correct streams
+* :black_square_button: Some shows' steam urls have some mistakes